Greece to Dubrovnik

 We thought we'd go for a wander down to the port today (I've been referring to it as the marina, but according to the signage here it's a port).
 It was hot, my chef and soul mate had done some hand washing before we left and had hung it all over our nice comfy reclining chairs before we set out.

 Following our noses and instincts we were down at the marina, sorry, port in about 15 minutes.
 A lovely spot marred only by another group of keep-fit loons running something like a half-marathon around the 'New Town' and port.
 It seems that no matter where we go on our travels some group of people or other want to impress us with their physical prowess.
 Down the road we clocked a supermarket and so bought some bits and pieces before walking home again.
-It was hot, it must have been 30°C again, 'Er Indoors' was struggling a bit in the heat on our return up-hill journey, but my description of what the interior of a Nursing Home looks like somehow spurred her on.
+It was hot, it must have been 30°C again.
+The Chef was struggling a bit in the heat on our return up-hill journey, but my description of what the interior of a Nursing Home looks like somehow spurred her on.

 This afternoon has been very pleasant, after doing the weekly housework ready for moving on.
 We had a barbecue early afternoon followed by the luxury of sitting out in the sun and snoozing.